Which platform should you start your off-road build with?

 With a 2,700lb towing capacity, the Outback is the best choice for folks looking to bring a small trailer along on their trips.
 Being based on the slightly larger Legacy platform, the Outback is more capable of safely towing larger loads when compared to the Forester’s 1,500lb rating.
 The Outback also has a larger rear brake system which is important when towing.

 Theoretically, a higher towing capacity could have an impact on the recovery tolerance of a vehicle.
-The Outback will likely be able to withstand a bit more force being applied during off-road recovery procedures.
+The Outback may be able to withstand a bit more force being applied during off-road recovery procedures.
 This difference is probably negligible, but worth considering.

-When doing a straight across comparison, the Forester is more affordable by about $2000.
-For those of us who plan to deliver substantial off-road abuse to our Subarus, spending a little less on the front end not only hurts a bit less, but leaves extra money for aftermarket upgrades.
-Things like tires, lift kits, and winches can add up and it may be wise to start with a slightly less expensive platform to soften the blow of building an off-road rig.
+When doing a straight across comparison, the Forester is more affordable by about $2000 starting at $26,895 for 2024 models.
+The Outback starts a tad bit higher at $28,895.
+For those of us who plan to subject or Subaru to substantial off-road abuse, spending a little less not only hurts your wallet a bit less, but leaves extra money for aftermarket upgrades like tires, lift kits, and winches.

 When selecting a vehicle to build for a dedicated purpose, the availability of aftermarket parts plays a large role in what platform many people choose.
 If someone buys a car that has little to no aftermarket options, getting custom built accessories can add up quickly.
 Fortunately, there are a growing number of offerings available for Subarus from many of today’s most popular suppliers.